-Kaua'i Community College does not publish the names of crime victims, or any information able to be used to infer a victim's identity in the college's Daily Crime Log.
+Kaua'i CC does not publish the names of crime victims, or any information able to be used to infer a victim's identity in the college's Daily Crime Log.
 Victims may request that student/employee directory information on file be removed from public access by submitting a written request to the Chief of Security.
-The Public Safety Chief can be contacted at (808) 245-8398 or via email at jameshol@hawaii.edu.
+The Public Safety Chief can be contacted at (808) 245-8398 or via email at mahawaii.edu